 Growing Rosemary Seeds

-Sow seed in cell packs or flats, press into soil but do not cover.
+Plant Rosemary Seeds: Sow seed in cell packs or flats, press into soil but do not cover.
 Needs light to germinate.
 Kept at 70° F., germination averages 21 days.
-Transplant into the garden 24-36 inches apart after all danger of frost.
+Transplant into the garden 24-36 in. apart after all danger of frost.

-Growing rosemary: Needs full sun, and soil that drains well.
-Plants are drought tolerant and deer resistant.
+Grow Rosemary: Needs full sun well-drained soil.
+Plants tolerate heat, drought, and salt spray, are highly deer resistant.
 Flowers attract bees, butterflies, and hummingbirds.

 Free priority shipping on U.S. orders over $125.00.